'Jay' Joseph Carlton Moran, Jr.

 Senior Technical Director & Chief Architect 2006 – 2009

-In November 2006 took over the Network Architecture team as Chief Architect and Technical Director.
-Team had all design responsibilities for the above-mentioned services.
+In November 2006, took over the Network Architecture team as Chief Architect and Technical Director.
+Team had all design responsibilities for all NEO related services.
 In 2007 also took over DNS/GSLB Engineering & Operations team.
 The two teams were comprised of thirteen worldwide employees with one manager.
 Promoted to Senior Technical Director in 2008 for performance and in prep as successor to VP.

-o Conceived of Gen Edge data center network design in 2007 and through team-prepared strategy and architecture to achieve the goals through long term project replacing the decade-old prior design
+o Conceived of Generic Edge data center network design in 2007.
+Led team through strategy and architecture to achieve the goals through long-term project replacing the decade-old prior design

 o Other major accomplishments include DNS/GSLB redesign, aol.com infrastructure redesign, internal peering redesign, IPv6 deployment plan, international portal designs, ATDN design verification, and implementation of vendor/customer management programs